Customize Appearance

 Most of the walnuts produced in Ukraine are grown by small, privately run family farms that harvest trees growing on their land or near their farms.
 This category of producer does not typically use fertilisers or agrochemicals and relies on manual labour to harvest and shell the walnuts.
 After harvesting, walnuts are usually sold to intermediaries, who combine them into large batches for export.

 Ukrainian farmers have been developing walnut orchards for commercial purposes since 2009.
-The average size of these plantations ranges from 20 ha to 50 ha.
+The average size of these plantations ranges from 20 hectares to 50 hectares.
 Before the full-scale invasion, over 10 million walnut trees grew in Ukraine.

 • The Ukrainian Nut Association represents 136 members and more than 2,000 associate members from all regions of Ukraine, including nurseries (seedlings for nut-bearing crops), industrial gardens, nut processing companies and exporters.